wootwoot1234/react-native-webkit-localstorage-reader/Readme.md

 A react-native wrapper for reading existing localstorage created by apps built with cordova/phonegap.
 This is useful if you built an app in cordova/phonegap (a webkit app) and now want access the localstorage from previous versions of the app in react native.

 ### Note:
-This module curretly only supports values stored as JSON objects.
+This module curretly only supports values stored as strings or JSON objects.
 Pull requests are welcome if you would like this module to support other value types such as string.

 ## How it works